psychogenic/gamepad-pmod/README.md

 ![snes pmod](images/snespmod.jpg)

-It is pretty much a direct translation of the SNES controller protocol, other than in the fact that it automatically polls the controllers and reports back values and that the latch happens at the end so it acts like a SIPO (serial in, parallel out) shift register and you can just save the values whenever you see the pulse.
+It is a variation on the SNES controller protocol that automatically polls the controllers and reports back values.
+The main differences are that the data may be sampled on the rising edge of the clock and the latch happens at the end so it acts like a SIPO (serial in, parallel out) shift register and you can just save the values whenever you see the pulse.

 This allows for using the controllers as read-only devices (i.e. using only input pins on your side) and will send all values in a single transaction (e.g. 24 bits of data in one burst for two controllers).